What is the Holy Face Devotion?

 Regarding the Holy Face Devotion: Some Family History and Connections

 The first ancestor on my mother’s side to live in America was Sister Marie St. Pierre’s eldest brother, another of twelve children born to Pierre and Francoise Portier, Prosper Michel Louis Marie Eluere, who emigrated from France to “Vincennes of America” in 1840.
-Prosper was the only child to outlive his father Pierre and was the only surviving sibling at the time of Sister St. Pierre’s death.
+Prosper was the only child to outlive his father Pierre.
 Prosper accompanied the second bishop to Vincennes, Rt.
 Rev. Celestine de la Hailandiere, who had returned to Rennes, France, to find artisans to help him complete the Saint Francis Xavier Cathedral in Vincennes, the first capital of the Indiana Territory.

 Prosper was a skilled blacksmith and later established a business in Vincennes, where he and his wife Mary Louise (Bayard) raised eight children, my great-great-grandfather, Edward L.M.
 Eluere, being the eldest.
 Prosper was also well acquainted with and did artisan work for the first Indiana Saint, Mother Theodore Guerin of the Sisters of Providence in Terre Haute, Indiana, who was founding the convent and school at Saint Mary-of-the-Woods at the time.